-One of the most important things to do when travelling on twisty mountain roads is to look at the view, you may never get the chance to ride that road again.
-Having a fully loaded bike creates and exaggerates problems, you have to learn to control that weight, not just from left to right but forwards and backwards as well.
+Having a fully loaded bike, with full panniers and a top box, creates and exaggerates problems, so you have to learn to control that weight, not just from left to right but forwards and backwards as well.

-Grabbing the front brake mid-corner is not the best thing to be doing on any bend, but on a tight twisty mountain pass it can be the difference between buying a round of drinks or buying the whole evening to thank those who picked you up.
+The first thing to nail is your braking.
+Grabbing the front brake mid-corner is not the best thing to be doing on any bend, but on a tight twisty mountain pass it can be the difference between buying a round of drinks or buying them the whole evening to thank those who picked you up.

 Set the bike up before the bend.
 Get your speed down on the straights and select the correct gear for the speed you’re travelling at.
 You want to be on the accelerator before you even start to lean the bike over.
 Not necessarily accelerating, but at least taking up the throttle slack to avoid any throttle snatch in the bend.